-There are a few little things that, if you do each day, can easily add up to big $$ over a period of time.
+There are a few little things that, if you do them each day, can easily add up to big $$ over a period of time.
 These small things may have become habitual within your routine and you may not realise that, with a few simple tweaks, they can help with your budget and to reduce our environmental waste.
-There are a quite a few simple tips and ideas to save money by going green and it’s not as tough as you may think.
+There are quite a few simple tips and ideas to save money by going green and it’s not as tough as you may think!
 All it takes is some little changes to make a big difference to your budget.

 1. WASTE-FREE LUNCHBOX CONTAINERS

 Ever since my kids started school (10 years ago), I have always packed them a waste-free lunchbox such as the one pictured below.
 These are lunchboxes with compartments that eliminate the need to use pre-packaged products, plastic wrap and zip lock bags.